ellisunconference2023/ellisunconference2023.github.io/README.md

 ## Program
 Format and program:
 ### Sunday
+Welcome and presentation

 ### Monday
+1. Morning: workshop forums.
+Each participant will be given the opportunity to suggest and or pick paper to present as lightning talks durign the workshops from Tuesday to  Thursday
+2. Afternoon: Plenary Talks

-### Tuesday to Thursday:Thematic workshops will be organized to present the participants works and work that is presented at ICML.
+### Tuesday to Thursday:
+Thematic workshops will be organized to present the participants works and work that is presented at ICML.

 Each workshop will be organized in 2 sessions, one in the morning 10:30-12:30, and one in the afternoon, 14:30-16:30.